jessiesiat/laradev/README.md

 	- 'table' => 'users'
 	- 'model' => 'User'
 	- etc.
-*So dont create a 'User' model in your application directory, it will just break my code at this point.
+*So dont create a 'User' model in your application directory, Laradev has it, it might just break the code if you create one.
 I'll see what I can do to handle it!

 ### Assets